What Does a Hawk Sound Like?

 • Submissive Whistles: In situations where a hawk is being dominated by another, such as a younger hawk submitting to an older one, they might produce a soft, submissive whistle as a sign of non-aggression.

-ALSO READ: Is a Vulture a Bird?
+ALSO READ: Is a Hawk a Predator Or Prey?

 These specialized sounds are often context-dependent and may only be heard in specific situations, such as during the breeding season or when a young hawk is still dependent on its parents.
 Understanding these sounds can provide deeper insights into the social structure and behaviors of hawks.